 Details like pleated skirts and handkerchief hem skirts and dresses (pictured left) are other elements of 1920′s fashion making its way into your modern wardrobe.

 While most 1920′s dresses were sleeveless a large number 1920′s inspired dresses are coming with cute long sleeve jackets.
 The addition of a jacket adds to the overall vintage style and comfort of these dresses.
 Find your 1920′s Plus Sizes dress here.
+Learn more about the history of plus size fashion in the 1920′s.

 1930′s Plus Size Dress